Talduardo/Calculadora-geometrica/README.md

-# 🧮 Calculadora de ângulos na trigrometria
+# 🧮 Calculadora de ângulos na trigometria
 - Calcula o seno do ângulo;
 - Calcula o cosseno do ângulo;
 - Calcula a tangente do ângulo;